dougmac3/KES_AEScriptsInfo/Javascript-Best-Practices.md

     for (var i=0; i<length; i++)
     ```
 1. An un-initialized variable in a local function will become a global variable.
 So **always declare your variables**.
-1. Did we mention that you should declare/initialize all your variables? **Please declare your variables**. [http://speakingjs.com/es5/ch16.html ](http://speakingjs.com/es5/ch16.html )
+1. Did we mention that you should declare/initialize all your variables? **Please declare your variables**.
+Please read this if you still don't believe us:  [http://speakingjs.com/es5/ch16.html ](http://speakingjs.com/es5/ch16.html )
 1. Unless you really know what you are doing, *do not use prototypes or extend any native objects *
 1. Never use `for (var i in obj)` to loop through arrays, only to loop through objects and always use:
     ```javascript